javier-lopez/sprunge.vim/README.md

 Usage
 -----

-:Sprunge to sprunge code to sprunge.us, you may use it in visual mode to sprunge only the selection.
+:Sprunge (or <kbd>\<Leader\>s</kbd>) to sprunge code to sprunge.us, you may use it in visual mode to sprunge only the selection.

-You can also use the provided mapping of <kbd>\<Leader\>s</kbd> in both normal mode (sprunge entire buffer) or visual mode (sprunge only the selection)
+See <kbd>:h sprunge.txt</kbd> for more help.

 License
 -------

-© 2014 WTFPL, Do What the Fuck You Want to Public License. - http://www.wtfpl.net/
+© 2015 WTFPL, Do What the Fuck You Want to Public License. - http://www.wtfpl.net/